eggie5/iclr-blogpost-2026/_posts/2026-04-27-from-ml-to-dl.md

 Rather than replacing the tree model outright, we can **stack** multiple learners—boosters, MLPs, attention models—and train a meta-learner over their predictions.
 This leverages complementary inductive biases while keeping the stable baseline in place.

-Heterogeneous ensembling has repeatedly proven effective in practice<d-cite key="tabarena"></d-cite> [tabm].
-It makes sense, if boosting is an ensemble or trees, why would not compare NNs against it as an ensemble?
+Heterogeneous ensembling has repeatedly proven effective in practice<d-cite key="tabarena, tabm"></d-cite>.
+And it makes sense, if boosting is an ensemble or trees, why would not compare NNs against it as an ensemble?
 Why leap directly from boosting to deep learning; instead, **ensembling serves as a stable bridge** while the neural model matures.

 ```mermaid